-As promised earlier, I am elucidating for you the practice of erasing psychic imprints and emotional healing.
+As promised earlier, I am elucidating for you the practice of emotional healing and erasing psychic imprints.
 Emotions are stored in the form of images and words.
-Even in the case of people going through physical abuse, the physical wounds may heal over time but it is mind’s uncanny ability to store and recall thoughts in the form of images and words that causes the greatest grief.
+Even in the case of people going through physical abuse, the physical wounds may heal over time but it is the mind’s uncanny ability to store and recall thoughts in the form of images and words that causes the greatest grief.

 The stages of emotional healing

 In your quiet moments, when you recall painful incidents, you naturally feel indisposed.
-The more you try to forget them, the heavier they become, the faster you try to run away from them, the quicker they get to you.
+The more you try to forget them, the heavier they become, the faster you try to run away from them the quicker they get to you.
 At that moment, even the most promising methods rarely work.
 There is natural healing and there is conscious healing.
-Natural healing can take a long time, sometimes, never.
+Natural healing can take a long time, and sometimes it never happens.

 The practice of emotional healing, of erasing your imprints of images and words, is a deliberate effort, it falls under conscious healing.
 The greater your effort the better and quicker the healing.

-Feeling depressed, angry, constrained, down, pensive, and so forth are merely the symptoms of an emotionally wounded person.
+Feeling depressed (Click here for more depression quotes ), angry, constrained, down, pensive, and so forth are merely the symptoms of an emotionally wounded person.
 Like I said once, it means you are still hurt somewhere within, the pain is still there.
 You may have simply denied it.
 That is not going to help beyond a certain point.
 It is not worthwhile to fight the symptoms.
 Go to the root to heal yourself.

-Others, those who you look up to, those who are genuine healers, may be able to trigger the healing process, they may be able to pinpoint it for you, but ultimately, your healing needs to occur within, it comes from your own efforts.
+Others, those whom you look up to, and those who are genuine healers, may be able to trigger the healing process, they may be able to pinpoint it for you, but ultimately, your healing needs to occur within, it comes from your own effort.
 It is like someone may get you the job, but it is your performance alone that will get you the pay.
 Without further ado, let me share with you the two finest methods of emotional healing.

-This is the more difficult but permanent method.
+This is the more difficult, but permanent, method.
 It can heal you beyond just the incident in focus.
-The success in all yogic methods depends on the aspirant’s ability to sit still, to concentrate, and visualize.
+Success in all yogic methods depends on the aspirant’s ability to sit still, concentrate, and visualize.
 Maintaining one posture stills the primary energies, concentration stills the five secondary energies and readies your mind, and visualization is the actual healing.

 The longer you are able to hold onto your visualization during your session of meditation, the quicker the healing.
 Visualization is like performing surgery; the patient (mind) needs to be perfectly still (posture) while the surgeon (you) concentrates and does the procedure (visualization).
 Here are the steps: